tmishra1008/Galaxy10Decals_Classiier/README.md

+## GalaxyDecals10 Classifier - Galaxu Morphology Classification using CNN

-Galaxy classification for the Galaxy Decals 10 dataset using transfer learning on the standard DenseNet121 cnn architecture resulting in accruracy of XX which is better than a baseline CNN model of accuracy XX
+Galaxy classification for the Galaxy Decals 10 dataset using transfer learning on the standard DenseNet121 cnn architecture and comparing that with baseline cnn model